gvwilson/thirdbit/src/talks/sdgc/index.md

 -   Should have organized workshops in the other direction right from the start
     -   "Molecular biology for programmers"
-    -   "Social psychology for software developers"
+    -   "Politics and economics for software developers"

 ---

-## The Point Is To Change It
+## Why This Matters

 <div class="row">
   <div class="col-4">